marcelomiyake/marcelomiyake.github.io/_posts/2025-11-20-why-readme.markdown

 categories: ai agents microservices
 ---

-# The README.md: The Context Anchor for AI and Humans in Microservices

 ## The Problem: Context Isolation in Microservices

 In a monolithic architecture, "context" is often implicit or easily discoverable—everything is in one place.
 However, in a microservices architecture, knowledge is fragmented.
 When a developer (or an AI agent) opens a specific microservice project in their IDE, they are effectively in a silo.